cpjobling/eg-150-textbook/signals_and_systems/signals/index.md

 0 & \mathrm{otherwise}
 \end{array}\right.$$

-determine the discrete-time sequence obtained by uniform sampling of $x(t)$ with a sampling intervale of
+determine the discrete-time sequence obtained by uniform sampling of $x(t)$ with a sampling interval of

 +++ {"slideshow": {"slide_type": "fragment"}}